 Custom-fitted pond cover grids and floating mesh units can dissuade herons, though they may still try to pick around them to get at fish.
 Unfortunately such grids make the pond difficult to maintain, and they can be unsightly if scale and algae starts to gather around them.

 – Deterrents and Scaring Devices

 Various devices are on offer, from elaborate electronic sensors that flash and screech or even spray out jets of water, to simpler floating reflectors.
+An old CD hanging vertically by a thread from an angled cane, and spinning in the wind, has proved effective when a number are set up around the pond.
 Most deterrents tend to work for a while, until birds get used to them and work out how to avoid them.
 Moving the devices about regularly can help a bit.
 The downside is that sensors can be set off unintentionally by you or your pets, and deterrents may keep away other small birds that you’d rather attract.
 Water-jet types can also freeze up in the winter.

 Creating areas where fish can take shelter is worthwhile and easy if incorporated at the design stage.
 Gaps under plant or ornament supports, or in cavities under stepping stones, or between planting containers, can all be of help.
 A large bore (15cm/6” or more) section of pipe on the pool base is another option, but rather unsightly.

 They can all help to scare herons off, but these birds are surprisingly persistent creatures and they will return when you’re not about, even if you’re only just out of sight.